I shared a post on Instagram about "how to take the 'perfect' headshot or selfie" and we got so much love from it, we thought it was blog worthy!

-First off, we take 5 minutes to have a chat to the client, genuinely asking about them, their day, how they are feeling etc and we LISTEN to their answers.
-We might take a few test shots during this time, but we don't give any direction and we use these shots later on.
+First off, let's take 5 minutes to have a chat to the client, genuinely asking about them, their day, how they are feeling etc and let's LISTEN to their answers.
+Take a few test shots during this time, but don't give any direction.

-Secondly, we KNOW why they are having the photos done!
-Understand the difference between whether they WANT the photos, whether they NEED them or if its a bit of both.
+Secondly, KNOW why they are having the photos done!
+Understand the difference between whether they WANT the photos, whether they NEED them or if it's a bit of both.
 Appreciate that regardless, it is equally important.

-Third and final, we give a few simple directions and take that perfect shot!
+Lastly, we give a few simple, sometimes vague, directions to get that perfect shot!

-"Tilt your chin down" to the left or right, your the photographer - you pick, and angle the camera at or above the eyeline - if they are male below eyeline is fine; we usually tell our clients to "take a deep breath in and then breath out with lips apart, and to do this while you stare right down the barrel of the lens," depending on the style of shoot we add in "with a little sass or Sasha fierce!"
+"Tilt your chin down" to the left or right, your the photographer - you pick, and angle the camera at or above the eyeline - if they are male below eyeline is fine; we usually tell our clients to "take a deep breath in and then breath out with lips apart, and to do this while you stare right down the barrel of the lens," depending on the style of shoot we add in "with a little sass or with a little smile!"

 Here is a shot where we followed that exact guide...

-Now obviously each client is different!
+Now obviously each person is different!
 You might ask them to smile instead, or - our favourite - "laugh at the ground."

 Have a go with your next client and post your photos below of how the #pointeshootlovemethod worked for you!